jfragosoperez/learning-Go/README.md

 		x := make([]float64, 5, 10)

 		arr := []float64{1,2,3,4,5}
-		  x := arr[0:4] // this will assign to x values [1,2,3,4] because the high index is not included
+		x := arr[0:4] // this will assign to x values [1,2,3,4] because the high index is not
+					  //included

 	Built-in functions: